Biden highlights grant for Hudson tunnel, takes aim at GOP

 "And then you can have that discussion with the American people," Landrieu added.

+Speaking at a political fundraiser in Manhattan following his speech about the Hudson tunnel, Biden called McCarthy a "decent man" but said the Republican made "absolutely off-the-wall" commitments to seal the support of the most conservatives members of his party.
+The event, hosted by former hedge fund executive Jeffrey Weber, raised $1 million for the Democratic National Committee and the Democratic Grassroots Victory Fund.

-To some in the Biden administration, the Hudson Tunnel Project demonstrates what could be lost if spending cuts are put into place.
-In total, the construction is projected to result in 72,000 jobs, according to the White House.
+To some in the Biden administration, the Hudson Tunnel Project demonstrates what could be lost if spending cuts are put in place.
+The construction is projected to result in 72,000 jobs, according to the White House.

 The project will renovate the 1910 tunnel already carrying about 200,000 weekday passengers beneath the Hudson between New Jersey and Manhattan, a long-delayed upgrade after decades in which the government underfunded infrastructure.